Categories

 It leaves us doing our jobs and trying not to think about them when we don’t have to.
 It leaves us tired of politics, even if we are energized by them.
 (Which leaves me to ponder: If one is energized by politics, then what does that say about that person and their priorities?)
 It leaves us retreating to our homes, our families, entertainment, and the things that truly matter in life.
 That’s not all a bad thing.
 But if our lives require us to work, we’re all in a pickle for the time being.

-Back to those eight foundational values of The Progressive CIO: I would be remiss if I didn’t take a moment to reflect on them, and how they play a role in getting ourselves out of our current situation:
+Back to those ten foundational values of The Progressive CIO: I would be remiss if I didn’t take a moment to reflect on them, and how they play a role in getting ourselves out of our current situation:

 Vulnerability: Are we willing to be honest and open with one another about how our current world is affecting us?
 This will include senior leaders acknowledging that these vulnerable voices need to be heard.